 Ethical dilemmas can give anybody pause, but in the health care field, they can lead to gray areas, difficult questions and a need for clarity.
-The first biennial Carol Carfang Nursing & Healthcare Ethics Conference, hosted by the Duquesne University School of Nursing, will examine, reflect upon and confront the many difficult ethical and practical challenges that arise in health care today
+The third biennial Carol Carfang Nursing & Healthcare Ethics Conference, hosted by the Duquesne University School of Nursing, will examine, reflect upon and confront the many difficult ethical and practical challenges that arise in health care today.

-Advancing Ethical Practice: Exploring the Gray Areas will be held from Wednesday, Feb.
-28, through Friday, March 2, in Clearwater, Fla.
-Together, presenters and participants at the conference will discuss and explore what health care professionals can do to help bring more clarity to situations in the field when ethical dilemmas arise.
+The conference will be held from Wednesday, March 1 through Friday, March 3, in Clearwater Beach, Fla.
+Together, presenters and participants at the conference will discuss and explore what healthcare professionals can do to help bring more clarity to situations in the field when ethical dilemmas arise.

-Participants will have the opportunity to attend keynote addresses, breakout sessions, poster presentations and panel discussions covering a wide variety of topics related to the conference theme.
-Among the subjects to be addressed include:
+Participants will have the opportunity to attend keynote addresses, breakout sessions, poster presentations and panel discussions covering a wide variety of timely topics such as:

-For details on Advancing Ethical Practice: Exploring the Gray Areas, including cost, a detailed agenda, speaker bios and more, visit www.duq.edu/nursingethics or call 412.396.5203.
+For details on the conference including cost, a detailed agenda, speaker bios and more, visit www.duq.edu/nursingethics